Here are the chracter features in the anime/manga series Linebarrels of Iron. Beware of spoilers.

 - For the Evulz: He wants to show the world his capacity for imagination - which translates to blowing up major cities and killing as many people as he can.

 - Killed Off for Real: In the manga after being defeated by Emi as Satawari calls him saying that he's stepped out of line by Katou's standards right before Satawari's men finish him off.
+Becomes real clear once it's revealed that Emi is like a little sister to Katou.

 - Mad Bomber